markvdlaan93/markvdlaan93.github.io/_posts/2019-10-12-isr-programmer.md

 * **AVR ATMega MCU:** It doesn't matter which one you get.
 In this post, I will use an ATMega328P (same one that is used in the Arduino itself).
 * **Led:** We need to actually do something to see whether the firmware is succesfully uploaded to the chip.
 Therefore, we will start with turning on a Light Emitted Diode (LED).
 * **220Ω resistor:** Avoid that the LED receives too much current.
+* **Basic programming knowledge:** You should now what variables, loops and a function are.

 ![In-System Programmer components](/img/isp_components.jpg "Components for Arduino Uno / AVR microcontroller setup"){: height=75% }